 Native to southern Africa, southern Europe, and the Caucasus, Ornithogalum is a genus of bulbous, flowering perennials that belongs to the Asparagaceae (asparagus) plant family.

-They are commonly called Star of Bethlehem in reference to the bright-white, star-shaped, six-petaled flowers that the plants produce from grassy clumps of foliage.
+They are commonly called the Star of Bethlehem in reference to the bright-white, star-shaped, six-petaled flowers that the plants produce from grassy clumps of foliage.

 15. Steptocarpus (Streptocarpus)